 So, SPF protects us from UVB, what about UVA?
 There is no rating to tell you how good a sunscreen is at blocking UVA rays, but we can pay attention to the ingredients.
 Look for a sunscreen that contains Titanium Dioxide, Oxybenzone, or Avobenzone.
 Any of these ingredients will absorb UVA.

-Can I apply sunscreen for my kids?
 The sensitive skin of children is easily irritated by adult sunscreens, it is a good idea to choose a sunscreen specifically made for children.
 People who have sensitive skin or skin conditions like rosacea may also benefit from using sunscreens designed for children.
 Go for titanium dioxide instead of chemicals like para-aminobenzoic acid (PABA).

 Some tips of applying sunscreen:

 Summer is already around the corner.
 Get prepared for the sunshine.
 DermaSoleil Natural Sunblock simply satisfies all your needs for sunblock.
 It is biodegradable, water resistant, non-greasy, non-irritating, PABA free, and contains UVA-UVB sunscreens.
 In fact, DermaSoleil is one of the few sunblock lines that can be used in regulated areas where there is a concern of protecting the biological ecosystem.
 With ingredients such as Vitamin A, C, E, and Aloe Vera Gel, DermaSoleil will also enhance your skin's appearance by increasing elasticity, moisture level, and firmness and help to prevent premature aging and wrinkling of skin due to sun exposure.